 As we mentioned above, there are some stipulations, so you may be asking what they are.
-Well, in order for your home insurance to cover the damages caused by a fallen tree or tree limb(s), the cause as to why the tree fell needs to be examined.
-As a general rule, if the tree was healthy and in good condition, yet falls thanks to extreme weather conditions, you are covered.
+Well, for your home insurance to cover the damages caused by a fallen tree or tree limb(s), the cause as to why the tree fell needs to be examined.
+As a general rule, if the tree was healthy and in excellent condition, yet falls thanks to extreme weather conditions, you are covered.
 However, if the tree shows obvious signs of rot and the damages could have been avoided by removing the tree, you may be left paying for repairs out of pocket.

 Now, what if the tree falls and there were no damages to your property, but a significant and most likely expensive cleanup to be done?
 If the clean up is related to any property damages, then it will be covered, but if there are no damages then, unfortunately, your insurer is not required to cover clean up costs.

 So, what if it’s not just your home that gets damaged, but also your vehicle?
 If your vehicle suffers damages from a fallen tree as well as your home, you will have to submit two different claims, one to your home insurer and one to your auto insurer.
 However, to receive any compensation from your auto insurance company, you must have either comprehensive or perils coverage active on your policy.
 Unfortunately, without that extended level of coverage, you will have to pay for either repairs or a new vehicle out of pocket.